-In addition, the IRB will include members who are knowledgeable about and experienced in working with vulnerable populations (e.g., children, pregnant women, economically or educationally disadvantaged persons or individuals with impaired decision-making capacity) that typically participate in research.
+In addition, the IRB will include members who are knowledgeable about and experienced in working with vulnerable populations (e.g., children, pregnant women, or handicapped or cognitively-disabled persons) that typically participate in research.

 The IRB must promote respect for its advice and counsel in safeguarding the rights and welfare of human subjects and possess the professional competence necessary to review specific research activities.
 Ideally, a single member of the IRB could exhibit a profile that fulfills multiple specific requirements for IRB composition.